Stephen-c-Kelly/WorldLeaderQuiz/README.md

 -- Flag emoji
 -- Region
 -- World Leader
+-- Wrong Choice 1 (random leader from the same region) -- Wrong Choice 2 (random leader from the same region) -- Wrong Choice 3 (random leader from the same region)

 The following fields will be added but left blank for MVP -- Annual GDP (unused during MVP)